 Let’s examine each of the stages in more detail.

 The first stage of The GROW Model is to agree with your team member what goal they want to achieve.

 It is important to help your team member select goals that are SMART: Specific, Measurable, Attainable, Realistic, and Time-bound.
 You can read more about goal setting in this article.

-Finally, if you are also the team members boss as well as coach, you have to balance choosing goals to develop the team members skills, but which also contribute to near-term business performance.
-This means you shouldn’t coach someone out of your organisation – we don’t want to coach them only for them to immediately leave.
+Finally, if you are also the team members boss as well as a coach, you have to balance choosing goals to develop the team members skills, but which also contribute to near-term business performance.
+This means you shouldn’t coach someone out of your organization – we don’t want to coach them only for them to immediately leave.

 Once the goal has been selected and agreed, the next step of The Growth Model is to reality check the team members current situation.

 This step is important as without understanding exactly where they are right now, it will be difficult if not impossible to accurately assess if they have made progress.

 Useful questions for you as a coach to ask during this stage include:

 It can also be useful sometimes for the coach to collect colleague feedback and examples of previous performance in advance of the meeting if you think it could be useful.